$\kappa$-Minkowski as tangent space I: quantum partition of unity: The quantum partition of unity

 \paragraph{} It is useful to comment the extension of the conditions \ref{it:pu_el} - \ref{it:pu_id} of Definition \ref{def:part_unit} to their respective noncommutative counterparts \ref{it:ncpu_el} - \ref{it:ncpu_id} in Definition \ref{def:nc_part_unit}.

 \paragraph{} First, keeping in mind the Gelfand-Naimark theorem together with the Gelfand transform holding for commutative ($C^*$-)algebras, one is naturally led to trade the notion of point by the notion of character of the algebra.
-Therefore, a reasonable noncommutative generalisation of the notion of support of a smooth function uese the set of characters of the algebra, as defined above.
+Therefore, a reasonable noncommutative generalisation of the notion of support of a smooth function uses the set of characters of the algebra, as defined above.

-Then, the condition \ref{it:pu_supp} of Definition \ref{def:part_unit}, \textit{i.e.}\ local finitude of the support of the partition of unity, can be naturally extended by the requirement \ref{it:ncpu_supp}.
-The latter can be also stated as, for any $\phi \in \Phi_\mathcal{A}$, there exists a neighbourhood $V$ of $\phi$ such that for any $\tilde{\phi} \in V$, we have $\tilde{\phi}(\chi_\alpha) \neq 0$ for a finite number of index $\alpha$.
+Then, the local finitude of the support of the partition of unity (corresponding to \ref{it:pu_supp} in Definition \ref{def:part_unit}) can be naturally extended by the requirement \ref{it:ncpu_supp} above.
+The latter can be also stated as follows: for any $\phi \in \Phi_\mathcal{A}$, there exists a neighbourhood $V$ of $\phi$ such that for any $\tilde{\phi} \in V$, we have $\tilde{\phi}(\chi_\alpha) \neq 0$ for a finite number of index $\alpha$.
 The previous notion of neighbourhood needs a topology, which can be taken to be the weak* topology.

 Next, the extension of the positivity condition is given by \ref{it:ncpu_pos} which reduces to the usual positivity condition whenever $\mathcal{A} = \mathcal{C^\infty(M)}$.

 Finally, the sum of all $\chi_\alpha$ must leave the base space invariant, as expressed in \ref{it:pu_id} of Definition \ref{def:part_unit}.